Picking Winners? Investment Consultants' Recommendations of Fund Managers

 Jose Vicente Martinez

-Investment consultants advise plan sponsors how to invest funds totaling around $25 trillion worldwide.
-Using survey data, we analyze what drives consultants’ recommendations of institutional U.S. equity funds, what impact these recommendations have on flows, and how much value they add to plan sponsors.
-We find that consultants’ recommendations of funds are driven largely by soft factors, rather than the funds’ past performance, and that their recommendations have a very significant effect on fund flows.
+Investment consultants advise institutional investors on their choice of fund manager.
+Focusing on U.S. actively managed equity funds, we analyze the factors that drive consultants’ recommendations, what impact these recommendations have on flows, and how well the recommended funds perform.
+We find that investment consultants’ recommendations of funds are driven largely by soft factors, rather than the funds’ past performance, and that their recommendations have a very significant effect on fund flows.
 However, we find no evidence that these recommendations add value, suggesting that the search for winners, encouraged and guided by investment consultants, is fruitless.

 Number of Pages in PDF File: 51